 Notes

-Sub for a blender: If you don't have a blender to make this, an electric mixer would make this batter just as easily, however, you might need to whisk slightly longer to remove the lumps which the blender cuts through quickly.
+- If you don't have a blender: An electric mixer or even a hand whisk would make this batter just as easily, however, you might need to whisk slightly longer to remove the lumps which the blender cuts through quickly.

 Nutrition